 Third, enable Multi-Factor Authentication (MFA) wherever possible: on every site, every system, everywhere!
 MFA, also known as Two-Factor Authentication (2FA) is an added layer of security that only grants a user access to a system after successfully presenting another authentication mechanism along with a password, such as:

-Even if a username and password becomes compromised (by way of phishing, brute force, credential stuffing, etc.), Multi-Factor Authentication protects against unauthorized access to that account by requiring another piece of information, action, data, etc. in order to proceed with login.
+Even if a username and password become compromised (by way of phishing, brute force, credential stuffing, etc.), Multi-Factor Authentication protects against unauthorized access to that account by requiring another piece of information, action, data, etc. in order to proceed with login.

 It can get very expensive to upgrade a property’s technology, but cybercriminals love outdated technology!
 Whether it’s the computers in the back office or your property’s digital locks, older hardware running outdated software become easy targets.